-All Ramsey Lectures begin at 12 noon in 2226 Vet Med unless noted.
+All Ramsey Lectures begin at 12 noon in the Ramsey Classroom (Vet Med 2532) unless noted.

 "Interactions between Brucella abortus and the innate immune system"